AmalAlbaraiki/Robotic-Motion-Control-Arduino-and-L293D-Implementation/README.md

 5. Ensure the library is correctly added by checking for the <AFMotor.h> header file in your code.

 Programming
-•	The control logic was implemented using the Adafruit Motor Shield library in Arduino IDE.
+•	The control logic was implemented using the Adafruit Motor Shield library in Arduino IDE
 •	Motors were programmed to:
 o	Move forward for 10 seconds. o	Move backward for 10 seconds.